zuckung/endless-sky-plugins/README.md

 You can get the mission to install the AI on any human planet.<br>

-Every 3,000 combat xp you can choose between 8 basic updates, every 7,000 between 10 advanced updates, and every 11,000 between 14 special updates.<br>
+Every 3,000 combat xp you can choose between  9basic updates, every 7,000 between 11 advanced updates, and every 11,000 between 16 special updates.<br>

 Some updates have max ranks and others can get raised infinitely.
 These updates are done by adding invisible outfits with stats to the ship.<br>